givens/getdata008-CourseProject/Codebook_tidy2.md

 ## Labels

-"Subject"

-"Activity"

-## Mean of Time, Body Acceleration for each axis, where Units are [m/s^2]
+"Subject" -- Subject is a number from 1 to 30

+"Activity" -- 6 Types of Actions

+## Note about Units

+All units are normalized, so units have been cancelled.

+## Means

+### Means for 3 Axes of tBodyAcc

 "tBodyAcc-mean-X"